-A. Inspectors shall conduct a complete visual inspection of all incoming parts and materials.
-The inspection shall include, but not be limited to:

-- 1) a check for any obvious physical damage, - 2) verification that all appropriate plugs and caps are installed, if applicable, - 3) verification that part numbers (including dash numbers and letters), model numbers, serial numbers, lot and/or batch numbers, etc., of the items, match the accompanying documentation, - 4) verification that the quantity, part numbers or noted part number substitutes (including dash numbers and letters), model numbers, etc., of the items match the request/purchase order and agreed upon method between the aircraft operator and supplier for part number substitution, and - 5) verification that all appropriate required documentation (maintenance release, material certification, traceability documents, etc.) is at hand, and is properly completed, and signed. - B. Receiving inspection for aircraft fasteners shall include a sample visual inspection for general workmanship and presence of certifications from the manufacturer or an FAA regulated source.
+- Inspectors shall conduct a visual inspection of all incoming parts and materials.
+The Α. inspection shall include, if applicable: - 1) a check for any obvious physical damage, - 2) verification that all appropriate plugs and caps are installed, - 3) verification that part numbers (including dash numbers and letters), model numbers, serial numbers, lot and/or batch numbers, etc., of the items, match the accompanying documentation. - 4) verification that the quantity, part numbers or noted part number substitutes (including dash numbers and letters), model numbers, etc., of the items, match the request/purchase order, and - 5) verification that all appropriate required documentation (maintenance release. material certification, traceability documents, etc.) is at hand, and is properly completed, and signed. - B. Receiving inspection for aircraft fasteners shall include a sample visual inspection for general workmanship and presence of certifications from the manufacturer or an FAA regulated source.
 The distributor shall have a procedure in its quality manual for receiving and retaining Original Certified Statements when those are received. - C. Unapproved parts should be reported in accordance with Advisory Circular 21-29. - D. If inspection stamps are used, the distributor shall have an accountability system in place to control stamp issuance, usage and replacement.
 Inspection stamp identification imprints shall not be re-used for two years after an inspector to whom the imprint was assigned leaves the position; or the stamp with the imprint is lost or stolen. - E. A distributor of new standard parts purchased from a manufacturer, shall maintain an inspection program which includes periodic verification that standard parts meet the technical specifications applicable to the part number.
-The distributor shall insure that adequate specifications are available to support the inspection process, and that these specifications are current.
+The distributor shall ensure that adequate specifications are available to support the inspection process, and that these specifications are current.
 The distributor shall maintain a record of inspections used to make this verification.